JacobHA/JacobHA.github.io/README.md

 - Add post on Perron roots and bounds
 - Clean up the pyscript post
 - Add a post on the "mathematical mechanic" book
+- Add a post on the UMB template for beamer